 - Avoid handwritten notes or forms.
 Type the report, so there’s no ambiguity about its contents.

-- Be sure to use the correct, most recent version of form PR-2, available on our FAQ page.
+- Be sure to use the correct, most recent version of form PR-2.
+DaisyBill offers a free downloadable, fillable PR-2 form.

 - If issuing the narrative equivalent to (in lieu of) Form PR-2, be sure to follow the guidelines prescribed by California Code of Regulations (CCR) Section 9785: